oguayasa/CrypticityAndVisualSearch-Pt3/README.md

 8/5/2017
 e-mail: oguayasa@gmail.com

-General Notes: Needs to be modified according to current data frame.
+General Notes: Needs to be modified according to current data frames.

 Summary:
 Applying linear discriminant analysis (LDA) on eye-movement behaviors for